The International Trade Blog arrow Export Forms

 These requirements are essentially what the dangerous goods shipper is declaring when they complete the IATA Dangerous Goods form and what appears in bold type in the bottom left-hand corner of the form:

-I hereby declare that the contents of this consignment are fully and accurately described above by the proper shipping name, and are classified, packaged, marked, labelled/placarded, and are in all respects in proper condition for transport according to applicable international and national government regulations.
+I hereby declare that the contents of this consignment are fully and accurately described above by the proper shipping name, and are classified, packaged, marked, labeled/placarded, and are in all respects in proper condition for transport according to applicable international and national government regulations.
 I declare that all of the applicable air transport requirements have been met.

 The Dangerous Goods Declaration must be signed and dated by the shipper.
 Other persons employed to act on behalf of the shipper such as consolidators, freight forwarders and cargo agents may sign the DGD on behalf of the shipper.